-I don’t think Ace would have ever stopped play biting Tyson because he didn’t think he was harming him.
-In his mind all he was trying to do was play with him, and I think it just snow balled into how he played with his brother.
+I don’t think Ace would have ever stopped play biting Tyson because he didn’t know he was harming him.
+In his mind, all he was trying to do was play with him, and I think it just snowballed into how he played with his brother.

-If you’re having trouble with your dog, I highly recommend checking out https://theonlinedogtrainer.com
+If you’re having trouble with your dog, I highly recommend checking out The Online Dog Trainer.

-I’m very glad I did because now I have peace of mind knowing I have nothing to worry about with my dogs.
+I’m happy I did because now I have peace of mind knowing I have nothing to worry about with my dogs.

 Doggy Dan has everything you need and more to solve your dog’s behavioral problems.